RuiDGPires/RemoteMIDI/README.md

 ## Server module

-The server module is placed on the host device (like a computer running a DAW) and it receives MIDI messages from the client module.
+The server module is placed on the host device and it receives MIDI messages from the client module.

 ## Connection